No. 192 Squadron RAF: Formation in World War I

 No. 192 Squadron was formed at Gainsborough, Lincolnshire on 5 September 1917 as a night training squadron operating the Royal Aircraft Factory FE.2b and FE.2d.
 The squadron moved to Newmarket, Suffolk in 1918 and was disbanded in December 1918.

 Reformation in World War II

 The squadron was re-formed on 4 January 1943 when No. 1474 Flight at RAF Gransden Lodge was re-numbered 192 (Special) Squadron.
 The squadron operated specially modified Vickers Wellingtons and de Havilland Mosquitos to identify German radar patterns and wavelengths.
 It also carried out similar missions over the Bay of Biscay and the Mediterranean.
-In April 1943 the squadron moved to RAF Feltwell and at the end of the year, the squadron moved again to RAF Foulsham to operate with 100 (Bomber Support) Group.
+In April 1943 the squadron moved to RAF Feltwell and at the end of the year moved again to RAF Foulsham to operate with 100 (Bomber Support) Group.
 During bomber raids the aircraft would provide countermeasures against German radars.
-The squadron disbanded at the end of the Second World War on 22 August 1945 to form the bases of the Central Signals Establishment and the Radio Warfare Establishment (RWE).
+The squadron disbanded at the end of the Second World War on 22 August 1945 to form the basis of the Central Signals Establishment and the Radio Warfare Establishment (RWE).